 Every diesel owner understands the hardships that follow the drop in temperatures.
-With Winter right around the corner, it is time to start preparing for problems that will arise, and try to be a step ahead of them before they become overbearing.
+With Winter right around the corner, it is time to start preparing for common problems that arise and trying to be one step ahead of them.
 Part of that preparation should be to understand how cold weather will affect the performance of your engine.

 Why Do Wax Crystals Form in Diesel Fuel?

 A small percentage of diesel fuel is paraffin wax.
 Under mild to high temperatures, this wax helps an engine to generate more power and efficiency from the fuel.
 However, under lower temperature conditions the wax crystallizes and thickens the fuel.
 If temperatures drop too low and enough of the wax has crystallized, the flow of fuel will begin to slow down and eventually could plug the fuel lines and filter, completely robbing the engine of fuel.